Shopify/channels-ui-docs/Content guidelines.md

 1. Tell the merchants if any action is required of them
 2. When possible, add a relevant date or time
 3. Let merchants know how long this announcement may affect them and if there are any consequences
-4. If there’s ever impact on their store or sales, be up front
+4. If there’s ever impact on their store or sales, be upfront
 5. Link to a solution or provide documentation on the change